October 16-27, 2013

 Sacred Quest's Four Stages

-This stage begins as soon as a person decides to engage in a Sacred Quest and turns toward the preparations for such an experience.
+This stage begins as soon as a person decides to engage in a Sacred Quest and turns toward the preparations for such a journey.
 To clarify the purpose for undertaking a quest, a person writes a letter of intention, naming as clearly as possible what transition she or he seeks to mark and the life events surrounding it.
 Sometimes it is already evident what new life stage will be taken on and how it will enable someone to live more fully into God's calling; other times, those emerge in the wilderness.
 Severance includes physical, psychological, mental and spiritual preparations in the months and days before the quest.
-You will receive details about these preparations once you have been received into the program.
+You will receive details about these three days of preparation once you have been received into the program.

 This stage begins at dawn in the wilderness when you step through the threshold circle for the four-day solo time.
-The option to heighten your experience alone by fasting is a personal choice.
-The time alone in the wilderness invites you to discover your way with rituals, prayers, songs and personal ways to make meaning.
+The options to heighten your experience with fasting and solitude in the wilderness are personal choices.
+The threshold time invites you to discover your way with rituals, prayers, songs, and other personal ways to make meaning.
 The final night some choose to remain awake, consciously attending to the dying of the old self and the birthing of new life with the rise of the fifth morning's sun.

 This stage involves moving back into the body of our questing community.
-We will invite you to tell your story and listen to each other's stories, discovering meanings and new gifts, confirming each one's passage into a new life stage, sharing support, journaling and celebrating.
+The questing community offers a space to invite you to tell your story and listen to each other's stories, discovering meanings and new gifts, confirming each one's passage into a new life stage, sharing support, journaling, and celebrating.
 And eating, of course!

 This stage presents the greatest challenges, calling for the most courage and commitment to what is life-giving.
-Discovering how to tell your story to family and friends helps you begin to integrate what you learned in the wilderness into your daily life and how to offer your gifts to your people.
+Discovering how to tell your story to family and friends helps you begin to integrate what you learned in the wilderness into your daily life and how to offer your gifts to the world.

-A letter of intent is due by July 15, 2012.
+A letter of intent is due by July 15, 2013.
 Because of the intensity of this experience in the wilderness, intentional preparation is essential for a safe and meaningful process.
-Therefore, we request that you write a letter of intention for making such a quest at this time in your life.
-For questions about the letter, see the description of the it in the Severance Stage (above).
-With quality and safety in mind, we are able to include six to ten people on the trip.
-Please submit your letter of intent by July 15 to Nancy Wiens via email at email@example.com.
-We will respond to your letter by July 30, at which time a $300 deposit will be due.
-No previous backpacking, camping or outdoor experience is required.
+Therefore, your letter of intention helps to name your purpose and the occasion for claiming it.
+For questions about the letter, see the description of it in the Severance Stage (above).
+With quality and safety in mind, we are able to include up to twelve people on the trip.
+Please submit your letter of intent to Nancy Wiens via email at nsw333(at)gmail.com.
+We will respond to your letter by July 30, at which time a $350 deposit will be due.
+No previous backpacking, camping, or outdoor experience is required.

 Program Dates & Costs

-Program Cost: $850 pp includes transportation costs to wilderness area and food.
+Program Cost: $995 pp includes transportation costs to wilderness area and food in the wilderness.

-Additional costs: On-campus lodging and meals for 3 days/4 nights. $50/night.
+Additional costs: On-campus lodging and meals during the preparation period for 3 days/4 nights. $55/night for lodging.

-The Sacred Quest will be co-led by Nancy Wiens and David Vieten.
+The Sacred Quest will be led by Nancy Wiens, Sam Yates and David Vieten.

-Nancy Wiens is an ordained minister in the Presbyterian Church (U.S.A.), a spiritual director and teacher.
+Nancy Wiens is an ordained minister in the Presbyterian Church (USA), a spiritual director, teacher, and mother.
 She began guiding Sacred Quests in 1996.
-She has a doctorate in the area of Christian Spirituality and has trained as a guide in both wilderness rites of passage and eco-psychology.
+She has a doctorate in the area of Christian spirituality and ritual studies and trained with Steven Foster and Meredith Little in wilderness rites of passage and eco-psychology.
+The beauty of nature sustains her and is a place where she experiences God's steadfast presence and guidance in times of both mourning and joy.

-David Vieten owns a design and construction firm in Marin County, California.
-The licensed building contractor has a degree in filmmaking from the Academy of Art University.
-He has worked with a Peruvian trained spiritual leader for over a decade and began sacred questing in 2003.
-An avid camper and backpacker, he spent summers in his youth backpacking in the High Sierras and carries his love of the natural world into adulthood, most recently exploring the Trinity Alps last fall.
+David Vieten owns a design and construction firm in Marin County.
+As a licensed building contractor, David also has a degree in filmmaking from the Academy of Art University.
+He has worked with a Peruvian trained spiritual leader for a decade and began Sacred Questing in 2003.
+An avid camper and backpacker, he spent summers in his youth packing in the High Sierras and carries his love of the natural world into adulthood, most recently in exploring the Trinity Alps over the last several years.